 Girls’ life skills education is popular among programs that target marginalized and out-of-school girls in developing countries.
 Life skills are believed to be key to helping girls improve a wide range of life outcomes, including health, social, and economic well-being.
 But while girls’ life skills programming has proliferated, there have been few cross-national studies examining their approach and impact.

 On April 23, the Center for Universal Education at Brookings and the Chr.
-Michelsen Institute (CMI) will co-host a presentation and panel discussion on new research examining girls’ life skills programming in Ethiopia, Lebanon, and Tanzania.
-The event will share findings and insights from a new report and policy brief that examine the landscape, design, and intent of girls’ life skills programming.
-Following the presentations, a panel of experts will discuss the implications of the research for policy and practice.
-After the discussion, the panelists will take questions from the audience.
+Michelsen Institute (CMI) co-hosted a presentation and panel discussion on new research examining girls’ life skills programming in Ethiopia, Lebanon, and Tanzania.
+The event shared findings and insights from a new report and policy brief that examine the landscape, design, and intent of girls’ life skills programming.
+Following the presentations, a panel of experts discussed the implications of the research for policy and practice.
+After the discussion, the panelists took questions from the audience.

 Senior Advisor - Chr.
 Michelsen Institute

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.